Our team continues to receive a flurry of Coronavirus-related updates from the senior leadership of the nation’s top business schools.

-You can submit your R3 app for the fulltime MBA to Johnson on April 8 without exam scores, as long as you send them by June 1.
+You can submit your R3 app for the full time MBA to Johnson on April 8 without exam scores, as long as you send them by June 1.
 (If you’ve sat for exams, Johnson asks that you submit current test scores for GMAT/GRE/TOEFL even if you plan to retake, indicating this in the Option Essay.)
-If you’re unable to meet the exam deadline, Johnson will move your application will move to the 2020-21 season.
+If you’re unable to meet the exam deadline, Johnson will move your application to the 2020-21 season.

 UVA Darden transitions to rolling admissions, accepts undergrad exam scores (March 24)